cultureamp/react-elm-components/readme.md

 # react-elm

-If you want to use Elm at work, you *must* introduce it gradually.
-Every company I know that uses Elm started by converting a single component as a test.
+If you want to use [Elm](http://elm-lang.org/) at work, you *must* introduce it gradually.
+Every company I know of that uses Elm in production started by converting a single component.

 This library makes this kind of low-risk exploration super easy!